wickhama09/SaberWars/README.md

 ---

 This was probably the most "fun" project that I created in college, and was my one of my first experiences with Visual Studio.
 It taught me a lot about event-driven programming using Windows Form objects and the many ways you can manipulate them.
-I have often thought of redoing this program for a mobile device now that I am significantly more experienced with programming.
+I have often thought of redoing this program for a mobile device now that I have significantly more experience with programming.